dylansosa/dylansosa/README.md

 # (ᵔ◡ᵔ) Welcome to my github!

-Here I host small scripts and programs in progress.
+Here I host small scripts, programs from my coursework, and programs in progress for my research.
 It's practically a museum to my journeys in biology!

 <!--
 **dylansosa/dylansosa** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.